 Alicia Sasser Modestino, associate professor, School of Public Policy & Urban Affairs and the Department of Economics

-Master of Public Policy Program Curriculum
+Program Curriculum

-The MPP is designed for students whose career goals are to analyze problems, devise policy options to address those problems, advocate for solutions, and assess the impacts of the resulting policies.
-The curriculum is focused on developing competencies in statistical analysis, research methods, policy analysis, and program evaluation.
+The curriculum focuses on developing competencies in statistical analysis, research methods, policy analysis, and program evaluation.
 Our courses teach students to think strategically and act ethically.
 MPP courses include:

 • Techniques of Program Evaluation